hayatiokur/api-systems-playbook/7_llm-basics-for-platform-pms.md

 ## What is an LLM

-Large Language Models predict the next token based on previous tokens.
-They are not databases and can generate different responses for the same prompt.
+Large Language Models (LLMs) predict the next token based on previous tokens.
+They are not databases and they do not "know" facts in the traditional sense.
+Because of this, the same prompt can sometimes generate slightly different responses.

 ## Tokens

-Models process text as tokens, not words.

-Cost is usually based on:
+Models process text as tokens rather than words.
+Cost is usually based on input and output tokens.
+More text means more tokens and therefore higher cost.

-* Input tokens
-* Output tokens

-## Prompts

-Prompts are instructions given to the model.

-Good prompts usually provide:

-* Context
-* Task
-* Expected output format

 ## Structured Outputs

-Instead of free text, models can return structured responses such as JSON.
+Instead of free text, models can return structured data such as JSON.

-This is useful for applications that need predictable outputs.
+This is useful when building applications because the output becomes predictable and easier to process.

-## Cost Considerations
+## Context Window and Cost

+Models can only process a limited amount of text at once.
+The prompt, conversation history and response all count towards this limit.

-Cost depends on:
+Cost depends mainly on:

 * Model choice
 * Input size
 * Output size

-* Number of requests
+Larger models and longer prompts usually cost more.

-## Example Use Case
+## Example API Call

-Analyze API logs and return root cause, severity & recommended fix.

 ```bash
 curl https://api.openai.com/v1/responses \